Mechanical Engineer

 • Contribute to continuous improvement initiatives across engineering and production.

-This work is undertaken with UK Defence customers and may require holding or obtaining SC Level clearance as a UK passport holder.
-Applicants not cleared will not be accepted into the business until clearance is provided.
+This work is undertaken with UK Defence customers which will require any individual applying for the role to hold or be capable of getting SC Level clearance as a UK Passport holder.
+Applicants not cleared will not be accepted into the business until this clearance is provided.
 Dual passport holders are acceptable if the second country is approved by the vetting authority.

 Required Qualifications